EtDu/lavamoat-browserify-examples/00-simple-cli/README.md

   ] > bundle.js && serve .
 ```

 `start` - Runs Browserify with the `lavamoat-browserify` plugin, using the specified `--config` at path `./lavamoat/lavamoat-config.json`.
 Outputs a LavaMoat protected bundle to `bundle.js`.
-Starts a static asset server at `http://localhost:5000`.
 Since `--writeAutoConfig` is not specified, it skips parsing the module content.
+Also starts a static asset server at `http://localhost:5000`.